-Main motivation of using distributed computing technologies are (1) sharing, storing and exchanging resources (2) provide and consume computational services (3) access the much higher capacity of storage and computation than available locally (4) connecting the users, developers, people.
+The main motivations of using distributed computing technologies are to: (1) share, store and exchange resources, (2) provide and consume computational services, (3) access a much higher capacity of storage and computation than is available locally and (4) connect users, developers and people.

-To manage distributed computing several challenges are maintained such as synchronization (exchange of messages in computation workflow) to achieve e.g. mutual exclusion (when a task needs exclusive access to some resource) and prevent deadlock (no progress is possible) or resource starvation (when resources - e.g. processor time - is not scheduled for particular task for some reason and task cannot finish computation).
-Distributed systems offer some sort of fault tolerance (managing fault of a node during computation) or security (encryption of communicating channels and stored data, authentication and authorization to access some resources or data) etc. The topic of distributed computing is covered e.g. in book of Tannenbaum [50].
+To manage distributed computing, several challenges are maintained such as synchronization (the exchange of messages in a computation workflow) to achieve, e.g., mutual exclusion (when a task needs exclusive access to some resource), prevent deadlock (no progress is possible) or resource starvation (when resources – such as processor time - are not scheduled for a particular task for some reason and the task cannot finish computation).
+Distributed systems offer some sort of fault tolerance (managing fault of a node during computation) or security (encryption of communicating channels and stored data, authentication and authorization to access some resources or data), etc. The topic of distributed computing is covered in the published works of Tannenbaum [50].

-An extreme example of distributed computing is Internet where the computers are interconnected via TCP/IP protocols, the services are provided by servers (e.g. web servers) with some degree of security and fault tolerance.
-E.g. world wide web is based on HTTP protocol and HTML language and related technologies, peer to peer services are based on TCP/IP or UDP and streaming of data.
+An extreme example of distributed computing is the Internet.
+Here, computers are interconnected via TCP/IP protocols and servers (e.g., web servers) provide services, with some degree of security and fault tolerance.
+For example, the World Wide Web is based on HTTP protocol and HTML language and related technologies.
+Peer-to-peer services are based on TCP/IP or UDP, as well as the streaming of data.

-For scientific purposes, the distributed computing infrastructures evolved into set of clusters, computing centers or individual computing resources owned by different subjects.
-And an effort is continuously done to join such resources into a federation of computational capacity via high speed network to obtain optionally better virtual capacity in case of need.
-There were formulated some minimal requirements and defined and implemented standards for network protocols and services that a distributed infrastructure should fulfill and provide.
-Such infrastructures are currently distinguished as grid-computing or cloud-computing infrastructures and the users of it can get access to much higher virtual capacity than accessible locally.
-Users also may access remotely specialized devices which are not available within their institution.
+For scientific purposes, distributed computing infrastructures evolved into sets of clusters, computing centers or individual computing resources that are owned by different subjects.
+A continuous effort is being made to join such resources into a federation of computational capacity via high-speed networks.
+This will allow a better virtual capacity to be obtained.
+Some minimal requirements were formulated, as well as defined standards for network protocols and services, which a distributed infrastructure should fulfill and provide.
+Such infrastructures are currently distinguished as grid computing or cloud computing and their users can gain access to a much higher virtual capacity than accessible locally.
+Users can also access remotely specialized devices, which are not available within their institution.

-2.3.1 Programming model
+2.3.1 Programming Model

-The parallel programming model (section 2.2.1) is used to realize the distributed computing in local computer or server and additionally higher level of task interaction is realized via shared distributed file system or messages passed over computer network.
-Looking into the software layers, distributed computing usually incorporates one or several new layers, some of them are called middleware delivering services or APIs for application and hides specific implementation across heterogeneous computing platforms (operating system and hardware).
+A parallel programming model (section 2.2.1) is used to realize distributed computing in a local computer or server.
+An additionally higher level of task interaction is realized via a shared distributed file system or by messages that are passed over a computer network.
+Looking at software layers, distributed computing usually incorporates one or several new layers.
+Some of these are called middleware delivering services or APIs for application and hide specific implementation across heterogeneous computing platforms (operating system and hardware).

 System Architecture

-As the algorithms and programs needed to solve increasing number of problems and changing requirements, a view on software architecture is needed to construct and order several programs and algorithms into wider robust system aiming to solve broader set of problems.
+As algorithms and programs are needed to solve an increasing number of problems and changing requirements, a view on software architecture is needed in order to construct and order several programs and algorithms into a more robust system, aiming to solve a broader set of problems.

-The major software architecture within distributed computing are based on client-server architecture (Example in fig. 2.5), peer-to-peer architecture or more layered architecture patterns.
+Within distributed computing, the major software architecture is based on client-server architecture (e.g., Figure 2.5), peer-to-peer architecture or more layered architecture patterns.